While some have found it harder to stay active during lockdowns, many have found a renewed appreciation for being healthy and fit by exercising.

 • Home workouts/ Youtube workouts.

 You don't need the gym or a personal trainer to stay active.
 When you open up Google or Youtube, all you have to do is type in "free online workouts," and you'll find thousands, if not millions, of available exercise moves that you can do at home.
-You can even find full workout programs depending on what you're looking to achieve.

 • Sneak in some moves during TV commercials or when watching your favorite series.